grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 However because this suite of programs is DSpace-aware, aspects regarding duplication and mapping are dealt with by this workflow.

+### Decide where to search in DSpace for existing RMIDs

+Before or very early in this workflow, you need to decide if you will look for items with RMIDs (ie. with a populated dc.identifier.rmid field) from the the whole of DSpace or from only within the top ERA community (called "Research Publications" in our case) whose children are ERA reporting-year communities (ie. ERA 2010 and ERA 2012).

+This decision affects:
+- the app which extracts items with RMIDs from the database ie. use prep/itemHdl_colHdl_ResearchPubEra.sh (rather than prep/itemHdl_colHdl_AllPub.sh)
+- the third command line argument to app bin/rmcsv2hdlcsv.rb (ie. use the 2 handles representing the ERA 2010 and ERA 2012 communities rather than the argument 'any')

+In our case, we decided to only look for items with RMIDs from under the Research Publications ERA-year communities rather than any item with an RMID from the whole of DSpace.
+This is because our phase 3 steps would be to update some ERA 2010 metadata fields (ie. dc.type and dc.subject.forgroup) and we would prefer to only do this for items which are owned by (or mapped to) the ERA 2010 community rather than to items owned by others.

+(In the workflow test within the test folder, we allowed all of DSpace to be searched for items with RMIDs.)

 ### bin/csv2xmlstruct.rb
 Create a community/collection DSpace structure to hold items for the ERA target reporting-year (eg. ERA 2012).
 The structure is written to an XML